Meir Kahane: Ideology

 Kahane argued that there was a glory in Jewish destiny, which came through the observance of the Torah and halakha (Jewish law).
 He observed, "Democracy and Judaism are not the same thing."
 Kahane was of the view a Jewish state and a Western democracy were incompatible, since Western democracy is religion-blind, and a Jewish state is religion-oriented by its very name.
 He feared non-Jewish citizens becoming a majority and voting against the Jewish character of the state: "The question is as follows: if the Arabs settle among us and make enough children to become a majority, will Israel continue to be a Jewish state?
 Do we have to accept that the Arab majority will decide?"
-He also said, "Western democracy has to be ruled out.
+He also said that "you cannot have Zionism and democracy at the same ...
+Western democracy has to be ruled out.
 For me, that's cut and dried: There's no question of setting up democracy in Israel, because democracy means equal rights for all, irrespective of racial or religious origins."

 Kahane proposed an "exchange of populations" that would continue the Jewish exodus from Arab lands: "A total of some 750,000 Jews fled Arab lands since 1948.
 Surely it is time for Jews, worried over the huge growth of Arabs in Israel, to consider finishing the exchange of populations that began 35 years ago."
 Kahane proposed a $40,000 compensation plan for Arabs who would leave voluntarily, and forcible expulsion for those who "don't want to leave".
 He encouraged retaliatory violence against Arabs who attacked Jews: "I approve of anybody who commits such acts of violence.
 Really, I don't think that we can sit back and watch Arabs throwing rocks at buses whenever they feel like it.
 They must understand that a bomb thrown at a Jewish bus is going to mean a bomb thrown at an Arab bus."

 In some of his writings, Kahane argued that Israel should never start a war for territory but that if a war were launched against Israel, Biblical territory should be annexed.
 However, in an interview, he defined Israel's "minimal borders" as follows: "The southern boundary goes up to El Arish, which takes in all of northern Sinai, including Yamit.
 To the east, the frontier runs along the western part of the East Bank of the Jordan River, hence part of what is now Jordan.
 Eretz Yisrael also includes part of Lebanon and certain parts of Syria, and part of Iraq, all the way to the Euphrates River."
 When critics suggested that following Kahane's plans would mean a perpetual war between Jews and Arabs, Kahane responded, "There will be a perpetual war.
 With or without Kahane."